Logo

 OTHER INSTRUCTIONS FOR NOTICE

-Adaptive’s HIPAA Privacy Officer can be reached by email at privacy@adaptivebiotech.com, by mail at Adaptive Biotechnologies Corporation, Attn: HIPAA Privacy Officer, 1551 Eastlake Avenue East, Suite 200, Seattle, Washington 98102, or by telephone at (206) 693-2262.
+Adaptive’s HIPAA Privacy Officer can be reached by email at privacy@adaptivebiotech.com, by mail at Adaptive Biotechnologies Corporation, Attn: HIPAA Privacy Officer, 1565 Eastlake Avenue East, Seattle, Washington 98102, or by telephone at (206) 693-2262.

 California Employee Privacy Notice

-PURPOSE OF THIS NOTICE: This California HR Privacy Notice (the “Notice”) describes our collection and use of certain personal information relating to our current and former full-time, part-time and temporary employees and staff, as well as Adaptive officers, directors and owners who are California residents (each an “Employee”).
-This Notice describes our collection and use of personal information about Employees and is intended to satisfy our applicable notice requirements under the California Consumer Privacy Act (“CCPA”).
-We may provide Employees additional notices about our data collection practices that are covered by other laws (e.g., if we conduct a background check and/or collect health information).
+PURPOSE OF THIS NOTICE: This California Employee Privacy Notice (the “Notice”) describes how Adaptive Biotechnologies Corporation and our affiliates and subsidiaries (“Adaptive,” “we,” “our” or “us”) collect use, disclose and otherwise process personal information relating to our current employees and staff, as well as Adaptive officers, directors and owners who are California residents (each an “Employee”) and is intended to satisfy our applicable notice and privacy policy requirements under the California Consumer Privacy Act and the regulations issues thereto (collectively, the “CCPA”).
+The information in this Notice is intended to provide an overall description of our processing of Employee personal information.
+We may provide Employees additional notices about our data practices, such as those covered by other laws (e.g., if we conduct a background check).
+We encourage you to carefully read this Notice, together with any other privacy notice we may provide to you).

 What isn’t covered by this notice.
-This Notice does not address or apply to our collection of personal information that is not subject to the CCPA, such as protected health information (or “PHI”), consumer credit reports and background checks, publicly available data lawfully made available from state or federal governement records, or other information that is exempt under the CCPA.
-This Notice also does not apply to the personal information we collect from contractors or job applicants, or from customers or end users of our products and services, including Employees in the context of their personal use of our products and services (which is subject to our Privacy Policy).
+This Notice does not address or apply to our collection of personal information that is not subject to the CCPA, such as protected health information (or “PHI”), consumer credit reports and background checks, publicly available data lawfully made available from state or federal government records, or other information that is exempt under the CCPA.
+This Notice also does not apply to the personal information we collect from contractors or job applicants, which is subject to different privacy notices, or to the personal information we collect about customers (which is subject to our Privacy Policy).

 Are our practices the same for all Employees?
 The categories of personal information we collect, and our use of personal information may vary depending upon the circumstances, such as an Employee’s role and responsibilities with Adaptive.
 The information in this Notice is intended to provide an overall description of our collection and use of personal information about Employees.